 My dream came true when I was accepted onto the BA (Hons) Textile Practices at Plymouth College of Art.
 During my First Year I learnt so much.
 I threw myself into this amazing creative world where I explored textile techniques such as tufting, machine knitting, printing, dyeing, fabric manipulation.
 Exploration and experimentation was key.
 It was here I became fascinated with wool, especially the manufacturing process which became apparent after a visit from John Arbonne in Devon who processes the raw materials to create hand knitted socks.
 Also having Becky Dodman, a knitwear designer as my lecturer was obviously a huge inspiration.
 Her enthusiasm is amazing!

 After completing my First Year I wanted to learn a new skill during the summer break.
 I knew I wanted to specialise in knitwear in the second year so I started doing my research.
 It was during this time that I came across a weaving series with textile designer Margo Selby on Youtube.
 I became quite obsessed with the whole process and so my weaving journey had begun!

 I purchased a preloved four shaft floor loom, collected together wool, tools, books and watched many tutorials online.
 Gradually I gained confidence on the loom.
 It was so wonderful to create a piece of hand woven cloth from raw materials.
 And it was even more encouraging after I launched my scarves at Cowslip Summer Fair and sold four!
 This was definitely the way forward.
 I continued weaving lambswool scarves until I went back to art college.
 After five weeks of working with mixed media I knew my heart was now somewhere else.
-I applied to Falmouth University to specialise in weave.
-I got in and will be starting there in September 2018.
+I applied to Falmouth University to specialise in weave. and graduated in June 2020 with BA(hons) in Textile Design.